 This post may contain affiliate links.
 If you make a purchase by clicking on these links, I may earn a small commission at no extra cost to you.
 Read the disclaimer for more information.

 My time in Nepal was coming to an end.
-I had trekked through the beauty of the Himalayas, climbing up to Mount Everest Base Camp and Kalapattar, and I had explored the busy little capitol city of Kathmandu.
+I had trekked through the beauty of the Himalayas, climbing up to Mount Everest Base Camp and Kalapattar, and I had explored the busy little capital city of Kathmandu.
 With only a few days left before I had to leave, I wanted to explore another part of this incredibly diverse country.
 So I headed to the small town of Sauraha in the Terai region of Southern Nepal.

 This area is dramatically different to the Kathmandu Valley, just as the Kathmandu Valley is dramatically different to the Himalayas.
 Here the land flattens out and opens up below the highest mountain range in the world.
 The Terai stretches across Southern Nepal and some of Northern India, with large open flat areas of farmland and jungles with an often humid subtropical climate.